robert-hh/Micropython-Editor/README.md

 - Paste, Delete and Backspace now also take notice of the line Mark.
 You can Mark a line range and delete it (or cut it).
 Implicit deleting marked lines when pressing the Enter or character key was considered but rejected (easy - just 3 lines of code).
 - Except for Delete, Backspace, Cut and Paste, Mark has to be toggled off when not needed any more.
 - Right click (Button 2) or Ctrl-Click on the mouse sets/unsets the Mark, left Click extends it, when set.

+**1.11** Minor fixes
+- Change the way a marked area is highlighted from reverse to a different background color.
+That works well for black chars on yellow background (code 43).
+For white chars on black background, the setting for background color in the function hilite() has to be changed, e.g. to blue (code 44).
+- Save to a temporary file first, and rename it to the target name when successfully written.